1jour1vin

 100% Chenin

-A blend of vineyard plots on hillsides composed of cinerites (volcanic rocks) and sandstone conglomerates, all resting on the schist bedrock of the Anjou Noir region
+A combination of hillside plots on cinerites—rocks of volcanic origin—and sandstone conglomerates, all resting on the schist bedrock of the Anjou Noir region

 Viticulture